Arvoria/RobaseService/docs/introduction.md

 # Introduction

-???+ summary
-    Robase (formerly: Roblox-Firebase) has been in development since Summer 2020 and has been released since Early-Fall 2020.
+Robase has been in development since June 2020 and has been released since August 2020.
 Development first began when the need to store larger and larger data grew and it became apparent that DataStores were not going to be the answer; ever.

 ??? summary "Extending the wrapper"
     If you are planning on writing a manager similar to ProfileService using RobaseService, knowledge of [Promises](https://eryn.io/roblox-lua-promise/) will likely be needed.